JuzMan241/Stay-Tuned/The Walking Dead.md

 ---

-**Symbiote Strength.** The Creature's strength score is always equal to it's current health.
+**Symbiote Strength.** The Creature's strength score is always equal to it's current health (Hit points + Temporary HP).

-**Frenzy.
-(3/3)** The creature can regain 1d6+3 temporary hitpoints for 12 hours by expending a charge of frenzy as a bonus action.
+**Frenzy, (3/3).** The creature can gain 1d6+3 temporary hitpoints for 12 hours by expending a charge of frenzy as a bonus action.
 The creature can have up to three charges stored at any time.
 Devouring the head of a dead humanoid regains one charge of frenzy.

-**Hunger.** This creature cannot regain hitpoints from long reWhenever this creature performs a long rest, all remaining temporary hit points become remaining HP.
-If the creatures has zero charges of frenzy during it's long rest, the creature loses 1d6+3 hitpoints.
+**Hunger.** This creature cannot regain hitpoints from long or short rests.
+Whenever this creature performs a long rest, all remaining temporary hit points heal the creature in HP.
+If the creatures has zero charges of frenzy during it's long rest, the creature loses 1d6+3 hitpoints instead of healing.
+If it drops below zero health this way, the creature dies.

+**Infectious.** Humanoids killed or devoured by the Walking Dead will turn into a new walking dead with 0 charges of frenzy in 24 hours, unless the body is burned or completely destroyed.

 ---